cdapio/tigon-apps/ClickStreamFlow/README.md

  To run the app in the Standalone Runtime Environment:

-     $ ./run_standalone.sh /path/to/ClickStreamFlow-<version>.jar co.cask.tigon.apps.clickStreamflow.ClickStreamFlow
+     $ ./run_standalone.sh /path/to/ClickStreamFlow-<version>.jar co.cask.tigon.apps.clickstreamflow.ClickStreamFlow

  To run the app in the Distributed Runtime Environment:

      $ ./run_distributed.sh /path/to/ClickStreamFlow-<version>.jar co.cask.tigon.apps.clickstreamflow.ClickStreamFlow

 Optional runtime arguments:
-    - ``httpPort``: Specify the netowrk port for the HTTP data ingestion service.
+    - ``httpPort``: Specify the network port for the HTTP data ingestion service.
 If not specified, Tigon automatically assigns a port.
 This value is always announced at runtime.
-    - ``tcpPort_viewStream``: Specify the network for the TCP data ingestion service for ingesting view stream data.
+    - ``tcpPort_viewStream``: Specify the network port for the TCP data ingestion service for ingesting view stream data.
 If not specified, Tigon automatically assigns a port.
 This value is always announced at runtime.
-    - ``tcpPort_clickStream``: Specify the network for the TCP data ingestion service for ingesting click stream data.
+    - ``tcpPort_clickStream``: Specify the network port for the TCP data ingestion service for ingesting click stream data.
 If not specified, Tigon automatically assigns a port.
 This value is always announced at runtime.

 ## Example Usage